Dental implant: Soft tissue (gingiva) reconstruction

 The gingiva surrounding a tooth has a 2–3 mm band of bright pink, very strong attached mucosa, then a darker, larger area of unattached mucosa that folds into the cheeks.
 When replacing a tooth with an implant, a band of strong, attached gingiva is needed to keep the implant healthy in the long-term.
 This is especially important with implants because the blood supply is more precarious in the gingiva surrounding an implant, and is theoretically more susceptible to injury because of a longer attachment to the implant than on a tooth (a longer biologic width).

 When an adequate band of attached tissue is absent, it can be recreated with a soft tissue graft.
 There are four methods that can be used to transplant soft tissue.
-A roll of tissue adjacent to an implant (referred to as a palatal roll) can be moved towards the lip (buccal), gingiva from the palate can be transplanted, deeper connective tissue from the palate can be transplanted or, when a larger piece of tissue is needed, a finger of tissue based on a blood vessel in the palate (called a vascularized interpositional periosteal-connective tissue (VIP-CT) flap) can be repositioned to the area.
+A roll of tissue adjacent to an implant (referred to as a palatal roll) can be moved towards the lip (buccal), gingiva from the palate can be transplanted, deeper connective tissue from the palate can be transplanted or, when a larger piece of tissue is needed, a finger of tissue based on a blood vessel in the palate (called a vascularized interpositional periosteal-connective tissue (VIP-CT) flap) can be repositioned to the area.Xenogeneic collagen matrices are used for gingival augmentation after dental implantation.

 Additionally, for an implant to look esthetic, a band of full, plump gingiva is needed to fill in the space on either side of implant.
-The most common soft tissue complication is called a black-triangle, where the papilla (the small triangular piece of tissue between two teeth) shrinks back and leaves a triangular void between the implant and the adjacent teeth.
+The most common soft tissue complication is called a black triangle, where the papilla (the small triangular piece of tissue between two teeth) shrinks back and leaves a triangular void between the implant and the adjacent teeth.
 Dentists can only expect 2–4 mm of papilla height over the underlying bone.
 A black triangle can be expected if the distance between where the teeth touch and bone is any greater.